tpm2-software/tpm2-tools/man/tpm2_makecredential.1.md

 # DESCRIPTION

 **tpm2_makecredential**(1) - Use a TPM public key to protect a secret that is used to encrypt the AK certificate.
+This can be used without a TPM by using the **--openssl-backend** option.

 # OPTIONS